 Factors that Affect the Longevity of the Results

-In addition to the amount of filler that is injected, there are various other factors which can affect the lifespan of your augmented lips, such as:
+In addition to the amount of filler that is injected, there are various other factors that can affect the lifespan of your augmented lips, such as:

 If you have had hyaluronic acid injected into your lips, it is important to drink a healthy amount of fluids.
 This filler volumizes and defines the lips by binding to water, which means that the effects will last longer if stay hydrated.

 When you’re stressed, your body releases extra hormones, and these can quicken the rate at which the body breaks down and absorbs the lip filler.
-Although stress is an inevitable part of life and difficult to avoid, try to avoid activities which might trigger feelings of anxiety.
-Additionally, consider reducing stress through mindfulness, yoga or gentle exercise.
+Although stress is an inevitable part of life and difficult to avoid, try to avoid activities that might trigger feelings of anxiety.
+Additionally, consider reducing stress through mindfulness, yoga, or gentle exercise.

 3. Skin Care:

 Moisturizing and caring for your skin can help to maintain the effects of a lip filler treatment.
-Try to establish a skin care routine which you can repeat every morning and evening.
+Try to establish a skincare routine that you can repeat every morning and evening.